mdx-workshop/mdx-submissions21/paper.md

 On top of these architectural changes, we also use a different loss function (waveform L1 loss) as well as source-specific data preprocessing.
 As shown in Figure1, high frequencies that are above the expected frequency range of the target source were cut off from the mixture spectrogram.
-This way, we can increase *n_fft* while using the same input spectrogram size (which we needed contrain for the inference time limit), and using a larger *n_fft* usually leads to better SDR.
+This way, we can increase *n_fft* while using the same input spectrogram size (which we needed to contrain for the inference time limit), and using a larger *n_fft* usually leads to better SDR.

 ## Mixer

 # Experimental Results
-In this section we describe our data preprocessing and augmentation techniques, network hyperparameters, training procedure, and evaluation results on the MUSDB benchmark.
+In this section we describe the model configurations, training procedure, and evaluation results on the MUSDB benchmark.
 For training, we used the MUSDB-HQ dataset with default 86/14 train and validation splits.

-## Data Preprocessing and Augmentation

 ## Model Configurations